mikejholly/impressive-markdown/present.md

 ~

-integrated posting of ads and message
+integrated posting of ads & message